Apple offers free repair for third-generation iPad Air models facing blank screen issues

 The post Apple offers free repair for third-generation iPad Air models facing blank screen issues appeared first on 9to5Mac.

 Apple on Friday launched a repair service program for third-generation iPad Air models suffering from a so-called "blank screen issue" that can in some cases...
-AppleInsider Also reported by •MacRumours.com
+AppleInsider Also reported by •engadget •MacRumours.com